 We forget sometimes how literal astrology can be, however, the cool (if not cold) planet of responsibility, time, old age, duty and restriction in the house of home, family and parents points to exactly the issues I have been dealing with for the past twelve months.
 It is not, however, a given that you will have a death in the family when Saturn takes up residence in the fourth house.
 Saturn’s issues are ones of responsibility and reliability, maybe becoming a parent to your own parents and of course, dealing with perhaps difficult family matters in a practical and timely way.

 Looking back on the year I was struck by how this solar return placement played out in so many ways.
 During the year I really wanted to move house.
 My house is great and in a desirable neighbourhood, but no. Nothing doing.
 Saturn the planet of frustration in the Fourth House of the home?
 That’s how it goes sometimes.
 You have to make do and come to terms with the fact that on this occasion, you’re really not going to get what you want.

 But it’s not all bad, being forced to stay where I was meant I had few distractions from the emotionally difficult time I was going through.
 When I took my house off the market I felt as if a burden had been taken away from me.
 I was grateful for the familiarity of my own home; Saturn may feel restrictive but we are often grateful for the security he confers.

-So as a New Year begins – and my own personal new Solar Return year began a couple of months ago – I feel Saturn has moved on from my Fourth House (though he has been replaced by Neptune – water issues anyone?
-Oh, yes…) Saturn reminds us that life does move on.
+So as a New Year begins – and my own personal new Solar Return year began a couple of months ago – I feel Saturn has moved on from my Fourth House (though he has been replaced by Neptune who had flooded my home with water issues…) Saturn reminds us that life does move on.
 We cannot stop the passage of time any more than we can hold water in our hands.

 © Sara Shipman 2019